 Spanish Translation: Capullo

 This is one is used in Spain more than anywhere else.
 Its meaning depends on the mood of the person using it.
 It can also mean cheeky, imbecile, daft, or merely annoying.
 When not used as an insult, capullo refers to a flower bud in Spanish. — Really?
 What is the connection between a flower bud and a jerk?
 Well, whatever the similarities are, “capullo” is, in fact, a curse word.
+And so it clearly qualifies for our list of bad words in Spanish.

 Spanish Translation: Cara de culo